Rec (film)

 The film spawned the Rec film series, which includes three sequels: Rec 2 directed by Balagueró and Plaza in 2009, Rec 3: Genesis directed by Plaza in 2012, and Rec 4: Apocalypse directed by Balagueró in 2014 as the final installment in the franchise.
+An American remake, Quarantine, was released in 2008, and got its own sequel, Quarantine 2: Terminal, in 2011.

 Plot

 Reporter Ángela Vidal and her cameraman Pablo are covering the night shift in one of Barcelona's local fire stations for the television series While You're Sleeping.
-While they are recording, the firehouse receives a call about an old woman, Mrs. Izquierdo, who is trapped in her apartment and screaming. Ángela and Pablo accompany two of the firefighters, Álex and Manu, to the apartment building on Rambla de Catalunya, where two police officers are waiting.
-As they approach, the old woman becomes aggressive and attacks one of the officers, biting his neck.
-As they carry the injured officer downstairs, they find the building residents gathered in the lobby.
-The police and military have sealed off the building and trapped them inside.
+The firehouse receives a call about an old woman, Mrs. Izquierdo, who is trapped in her apartment. Ángela and Pablo accompany two of the firefighters, Álex and Manu, to the apartment building on Rambla de Catalunya, where two police officers assist Álex and Manu in entering Mrs. Izquierdo's apartment.
+However, while attempting to help her, Mrs. Izquierdo becomes aggressive and attacks one of the police officers, biting his neck.
+Attempting to leave, the apartment's residents find that the police and military have sealed off the building and trapped them inside, threatening to kill anyone who attempts to leave.